 Watch your protein intake.
 Too much can promote calcium loss from bones.

-- Take supplemental vitamin A only in the form of beta carotene, as part of a mixed carotenoid product.
+Vitamin A: Take only in the form of beta carotene, as part of a mixed carotenoid product.
 Preformed vitamin A (identified on vitamin labels as “retinol” or “vitamin a palmitate”) can weaken bones.

-- Cut back on caffeine: too much can promote calcium excretion.
+Cut back on caffeine: too much can promote calcium loss.